zspitzer/lucee-cfml-resource-provider/README.md

 https://github.com/zspitzer/lucee-cfml-resource-provider/blob/master/components/org/lucee/extension/cfml/scopeResourceProvider/vfsDebugWrapper.cfc#L14

-All the resource provider calls are logged out to `application.log` for debugging, there is a `variables.debug=boolean` in the various cfcs
+All the resource provider calls are logged out to `application.log` for debugging, there is a `variables.debug=boolean` in 'vfsBase.cfc`

 ### Bugs